OK, we all know the drill…

 The best part about MyPoints is definitely that they offer a lot of highly specific rewards that you can’t get from the other sites.
 If you aren’t into any niche like that, don’t worry, because they’ll still offer you points towards rewards like PetSmart, Target, or Amazon.

-It’s also worth noting that MyPoints has a referral system, where you’ll earn points for refering your freinds and family.
+It’s also worth noting that MyPoints has a referral system, where you’ll earn points for referring your friends and family.

 Now THAT is an easy way to get points!